 For this welcome series example, we'll configure the flow to send to all new subscribers to our newsletter list, so no flow filters are needed.

-Keep in mind that someone can only receive messages in a list-triggered flow once.
-This means if someone subscribes, went through your welcome flow, and then unsubscribes and resubscribes, they will not receive these messages again.
+Note that someone can only receive messages in a list-triggered flow once.
+This means if someone subscribes, goes through your welcome flow, and then unsubscribes, they will not receive these messages again if they resubscribe later.

 How to time your welcome series and how many emails to include